 The purpose of this study is to investigate the feasibility, costs, and impacts of building a full or a partial diamond interchange at CTH A and USH 41 intersection in Outagamie County as well as investigating the impacts of not building an interchange.
+The partial interchange option would consist of constructing the west ramps.

-For sake of brevity, the three alternates will be called the "no interchange", "partial interchange", and "full interchange", and will refer to the intersection of USH 41 and CTH A intersection.
+For sake of brevity, the three alternates will be called the "no interchange", "partial interchange", and "full interchange", and will refer to the intersection of USH 41 and CTH A.